-There is a possibility for getting microbial cultures capable of converting trivalent chromium to Heaxavalent, which doesn't cause any side effects.
+There is a possibility for getting microbial cultures capable of hexavalent chromium to trivalent chromium, which doesn't cause any side effects.
 In the present study the isolate TS 04 showed maximum chromium reduction, which could be utilized commercially after substantial studies to determine the bioremediation potential.